Whatapalaver/anagram_solver_node/README.md

 ### _How I approached the problem?_

-As you are looking for familiarity with javascript I decided that I would create an initial solution in node.js with jasmine for testing.
+As the test was looking for familiarity with javascript I decided that I would create an initial solution in node.js with jasmine for testing.
 This would allow me to generate a simple CLI interpretation in the time allotted.
 I then intended to produce a second interpretation in React, to demonstrate my ability to use frontend frameworks.

 First code written was the test for ordering characters in a word.